ArmandDS/etlInsurance/README.rst

 	$curl -X POST -F username=guest -F password=guest http://localhost:5000/login

-Save the authorizaton token and send it with every api request, for example to request all **/products** dimension:
+Save the authorizaton token and send it with every api request, for example to request all products **/allproducts** dimension:

 .. code-block:: bash